j4m355/rasp-pi-energenie-web-service/README.md

                  "PlugState" : "true"
                }

- PlugNumber 0 turns all on - 1 and 2 etc control socket 1 and 2 etc
+ PlugNumber: 0 turns all on - 1 and 2 etc control socket 1 and 2 etc

  PlugState: true or false - true turns socket on, false turns socket off